DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Counting.md

 ## View staging table records
-To view the Inventory adjustment - Transfer staging records, go to **EDI > Documents > 3PL documents > Inventory adjustment > Inventory adjustment - Transfer**. <br>
+To view the Inventory adjustment - Counting staging records, go to **EDI > Documents > 3PL documents > Inventory adjustment > Inventory adjustment - Counting**. <br>
-Use this page to review staging and process the EDI documents, create the Transfer journal and optionally post the Transfer journal.
+Use this page to review staging and process the EDI documents, create the Movement journal and optionally post the Movement journal.

 ### List page
 The following EDI fields are available on the list page.